akhilrao/launch-price-indices/README.md

     - `price_plot.png`: A plot of the vehicle-based launch price index, 1957-2023.
     - `price_plot_zoom.png`: A zoomed-in visualization of launch prices over 1961-2023, excluding initial years to better illustrate recent trends.
     - `price_missing_plot.png`: Visualization showing share of observations missing in each year, 1957-2023.
-    - `price_plot_both.png`: A comparison of two types of launch price indices over 1957-2023, "payload-based" and "vehicle-based".
-"Vehicle-based" is considered the more-appropriate index given the price data and is what is used elsewhere.
+    - `price_plot_both.png`: A comparison of two types of launch price indices over 1957-2023, "payload-weighted" and "vehicle-weighted".
+"Vehicle-weighted" is considered the more-appropriate index given the price data and is what is used elsewhere.
 See `launch-price-calc.R` for more details.
     - `price_country_plot.png`: Visualization of launch prices and number of countries deploying payloads to space, 1957-2023.
     - `country_plot--iss-corrected.png`: A corrected visualization of the number of payloads launched by county, corrected for payloads with COSPAR numbers attributed to the ISS module from which they were launched.
 See `launch-price-calcs.R` for details on this adjustment.
 ISS data
   - Data files: